Skip to content

 There are five dangerous faults which may affect a general: (1) Recklessness, which leads to destruction; (2) cowardice, which leads to capture; (3) a hasty temper, which can be provoked by insults; (4) a delicacy of honor which is sensitive to shame; (5) over-solicitude for his men, which exposes him to worry and trouble.

-However, you can go quite far if you simply avoid what Sun Tzu calls “the dangerous faults which may affect a general.”
+However, you can go quite far if you avoid what Sun Tzu calls “the dangerous faults which may affect a general.”
 Let’s dive a little deeper into the five qualities of a bad leader or general:

 Recklessness: While many different leadership and management styles exist, successful leaders are disciplined and measured in their actions.
 Otherwise, this person won’t be a leader for very long.